mukul1799/Data-Analytics-Projects/Hospital Database Creation and Data Migration/README.md

 These Excel records had:

-Duplicate entries
+1) Duplicate entries

-Missing IDs
+2) Missing IDs

-Invalid values (e.g., gender = "X", status = "On Hold")
+3) Invalid values (e.g., gender = "X", status = "On Hold")

-No linking between tables
+4) No linking between tables

-All this data is cleaned and migrated into structured relational tables.
+5) All this data is cleaned and migrated into structured relational tables.

 # Methods and Techniques Used
-a) Database Design
+a) Database Design:

 Entity-Relationship (ER) modeling